Pope joke, few changes make for lukewarm Trevor Noah TV debut

-NEW YORK (Reuters) - Trevor Noah got a lukewarm welcome as new host of “The Daily Show” in a debut that featured jokes about himself, immigrants and Pope Francis, and was watched by some 3.5 million Americans.
+NEW YORK, Sept 29 (Reuters) - Trevor Noah got a lukewarm welcome as new host of “The Daily Show” in a debut that featured jokes about himself, immigrants and Pope Francis.

-Ratings data on Tuesday showed that Noah’s first outing drew about the same TV audience as Jon Stewart’s farewell in August after 16 years with the late night Comedy Central show.

-However, Noah’s premiere on Monday was simulcast across all Viacom Inc platforms.
-The audience watching on Comedy Central was estimated at just over 1 million, Nielsen data showed.

-As promised, the South African-born comedian made few changes to the format of political and pop culture satire and a nightly interview that was developed by Stewart.
+As promised, the South African-born comedian made few changes on Monday to the format of political and pop culture satire and a nightly interview that was developed by his predecessor, Jon Stewart, who stepped down in August after 16 years.

 Washington Post critic Hank Stuever called Noah’s performance a “seemingly smooth debut.”

-”I just have to ask: What were we all so afraid of?“ he said. ...
-It’s too early for Noah to crush it, but it’s enough for now to just utter a sigh of relief.
-‘The Daily Show’ is back with its essential wit and irreverence intact,” Stuever wrote.
+“I just have to ask: What were we all so afraid of?” he said. “...
+It’s too early for Noah to crush it but it’s enough for now to just utter a sigh of relief.
+‘The Daily Show’ is back with its essential wit and irreverence intact.”

 Noah, who is little known in the United States, made his new-ness a running joke in Monday’s show, quipping that the “Daily Show” family “has a new stepdad.
 And he’s black.”
 Since other celebrities had turned down the host’s job, “once again, a job Americans rejected is now being done by an immigrant.”